sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 # 3. Access the web application on my web browser

-How to access the web application on my web browser after the installation of the docker image in the Jenkins serever.
+How to access the web application on my web browser after the installation of the docker image in the Jenkins server.

 Now that I have docker installed on the same instance with jenkins, I need to create a `dockerfile` and also index.html file before I can run pipeline script.
 As I know, I cannot build a docker image without a dockerfile.